OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 - `useFastRotate`: use for object where there is no need to update collisions, big fps improvement
 - `pauseWhenEditor`: If editor is active, stop rotation
 - `rotationAxis`: axis of the rotation, a blue line will be drawn to illustrate axis (must follow `vec3(x, y, z)` format)

+## `raceWarmupHotSpot` <a name="racewarmuphotspot"/>
+This allows for elements to be only enabled or disabled if `InProgress` level param change.
+Adding `KeepDisabled` will reverse the functionality.
+Is mainly used to disable/enable elements in race mode only atm, but works by itself too.

 # Items specific <a name="items"/>